iptq/deductive-failures-hsf/450_cats.md

 ![cats3.png](files/cats3.png)

 A bunch of PDFs and images.
+Let's try the PDFs first.
+A quick Google search on `extract resources from pdf linux` returned

 ## Flag